 Without having the appropriate tracking set up on your site it will be impossible to understand the ROI of individual products or categories.
 If you use Google Analytics I recommend you set up ecommerce tracking on the site.
 You can then see your sales and measure your SEOs (or other channels) effectiveness and make the appropriate alterations to the site or strategy based on the data.

-Technical SEO Considerations
+What Technical SEO Considerations Should You Have?

 Site speed is a big player in conversion rates on an ecommerce site and it is also a ranking factor that Google.
 It’s becoming more and more important so I recommend you read through my article on improving site speed on this site as well as my article on Semrush about improving site speed through the webserver configuration.
 Faster site = More pages Crawled & Indexed + A better User Experience!